December Meeting – An introduction to FDM 3D Printing by Bob VK5FO

 73, Mark VK5QI

-AREGs next car-based fox hunt will be held this coming Friday the 6th of September.
+AREGs next car-based fox hunt will be held this coming Friday the 1st of November.
 We arrive at the start location around 6pm, and depart at 6:30 PM.
-Don’t forget to bring your torch, it’ll be dark!

 Our start location is the Beaumont Road carpark, off South Terrace in the southern CBD Parklands.